web2project/modules-todos/todos/README.md

 Changelog
 =====================================

+2.0  Major version update to denote that anything before 3.0-pre is not compatible
+-  Tweaked the layouts to use less tables and more simple css;

-1.3 Updated to use all of the new web2project v3.0 functionality
+1.4/1.3 Updated to use all of the new web2project v3.0 functionality
 -  This is incompatible with any version before pre-3.0;
 -  Makes use of all pre/post hooks;